Statistical Beamformer Exploiting Non-stationarity and Sparsity with Spatially Constrained ICA for Robust Speech Recognition: Derivation of an RLS-based Online Algorithm for Beamforming and SVE

 \subsection{An RLS-Based Online Updates for SVE with ICA-HC}

 Unlike the conventional online IVA algorithm~\cite{Taniguchi14} using auto-regressive estimation of the wSCM, we derive an RLS-based online beamformer that may result in a generalized online beamformer.
-The auxiliary function at the $t$-th frame is defined as Also, the update equations of $\mathbf{V}_{\mathbf{z},k}(t)$ and $\mathbf{U}_{\mathbf{z},k}(t) =\mathbf{V}_{\mathbf{z},k}^{-1}(t)$ can be obtained by replacing $\phi_k(\tau)$ with $\phi_{\mathbf{z},k}(\tau)$ in (\ref{Online_V}) and (\ref{Online_UY}), respectively.
-For the online updates of the wSCMs, the weighting functions of (\ref{phi_n_MICA}) can be computed by
+The auxiliary function at the $t$-th frame is defined as